parallax background

 Eligibility and Logistics

-The camp is open to rising 8th–10th grade students who are dependents of active‑duty service members.
+The camp is open to rising 7th–10th grade students who are dependents of active‑duty service members.
 Participants can join from anywhere with internet access on a computer with a USB port.
-Applicants should apply during the posted application window, which typically includes staff applications opening in early November and student applications opening in early January, with the program running from mid-July.
+Applicants should apply during the posted application window, which typically includes staff applications opening in early November and student applications opening in January, with the program running during July or August.

 Participation and Compensation